TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/developer_guides/develop_dmr5_applications.md

 - DM firmware needs to be multi-threading/rtos application as it creates multiple threads during initialization.
 - DM firmware as part of initialization via self_reset library swaps TCM configuration to have ATCM at 0x41010000 and BTCM at 0x0.

+\cond SOC_AM62DX
+## Develop an application on Wake-up R5 core
+DM firmware required to be run on Wake-up R5 core to run the images which is being loaded to other cores during SBL Stage 2 Bootloader.
+This requires parsing and loading the images to respective cores during SBL Stage 2 Bootloader on R5 Core and then jumping to DM firmware on R5 Core.
+To avoid this delay, DM is being run as an additional thread in stage 2 bootloader and thus any core doesn't need to wait for parsing and loading of other cores and DM firmware to run.

+So any applications to be run on DM-R5 core requires a thread to start the SCI server, stage 2 bootloader thread and an actual application to be run on DM-R5 core.
+Since stage 2 bootloader is being run as an additional thread, the application will get specific to bootmedia from which the application is being run.
+To avoid this and make the application support all boot medias, we can read the DEVSTAT register which gives details about the selected bootmedia and thus we can redirect the stage 2 bootloader thread to corresponding bootmedia specific APIs.

+Stage 2 bootloader is needed only for OSPI or eMMC boot and not required for UART or SD bootmode.
+The above approach can be used to skip the creation of stage 2 bootloader thread for this two bootmedias and do only for OSPI, eMMC boot mode.

+Refer main.c of ' Hello World ' r5fss0-0 example application to see the similar implementation.

+ - Read the DEVSTAT register using 'SOC_getDevStat()' to get the bootmode and make the ' void (*sbl_stage2_main) (void *) ' function pointer point to required bootmedia function.

+    \imageStyle{check_bootmode.png,width:50%}
+    \image html check_bootmode.png "Read DEVSTAT and assign function pointer"
+\endcond

 ## Build and load DMR5 examples

 - Refer \ref GETTING_STARTED_BUILD for building the application in debug mode, either by using CCS IDE or make utility.